Rechard16/Cat-Dog-Classifier/README.md

 ## Introduction

 Through image recognition of the image dataset, we hope to use Convolution Neural Network (CNN) to classify images into 'cat' and 'dog' categories.
-We used techniques such as KNN and HOG-SVM machine learning techniques.
+We used machine learning techniques such as KNN and HOG.